12 Ideas That Will Probably Break Education

 What is the relationship between Walt Whitman and poetry and race and bullying and texting and smartphones?
 There is one; it’s on you and I as educators to find it.

-8. Reading and writing should be social, and education has trouble handling “social.”
+8. Reading and writing should be social, and the education has trouble handling “social.”

 This doesn’t mean they always have to be social, but they need that potential built-in from the ground up.
 Instagram comments and eReaders with annotations is about as close as we’ve gotten to social reading and writing, while we’ve got dozens of ways for people to send one another minor little episodes of text, images, and video.